- Acting Director

 - Mahon, P., Secretary

-Distance Education, Learning and Teaching Support (DELTS) offers over 400 courses – all of which are web-based – to over 18,000 course registrants annually.
-Courses are available in various disciplines in 10 faculties and schools with complete undergraduate and graduate degrees available via distance including bachelors’ degrees in arts (Bachelor of Arts (English major), Bachelor of Arts (Police Studies)), business (Bachelor of Business Administration), maritime studies (Bachelor of Maritime Studies), nursing (Bachelor of Nursing (Post RN)), and technology (Bachelor of Technology); Masters’ degrees are offered in education (Master of Education (Information Technology), Master of Education (Post-Secondary)), human kinetics and recreation (Master of Physical Education), and nursing (Master of Nursing), maritime management (Master of Maritime Management), technology management (Master of Technology Management (Engineering/Applied Science Technology), Master of Technology Management (Aquaculture)), and marine studies (Master of Marine Studies (Fisheries Resource Management)}.
-Courses are delivered via the Internet, however, some courses include print materials (i.e. manual, readings, textbooks), CD/video/DVD programs and web conferencing.
+Distance Education, Learning and Teaching Support (DELTS) offers over 400 courses - all of which are web-based - to over 18,000 course registrants annually.
+Courses are available in various disciplines in ten faculties and schools with complete undergraduate and graduate degrees available by distance including bachelors' degrees in arts (Bachelor of Arts (Police Studies)), maritime studies (Bachelor of Maritime Studies), nursing (Bachelor of Nursing (Post-RN)), and technology (Bachelor of Technology); masters' degrees are offered in education (Master of Education (Information Technology), Master of Education (Post-Secondary)), human kinetics and recreation (Master of Physical Education), nursing (Master of Nursing), maritime management (Master of Maritime Management), technology management (Master of Technology Management (Engineering/Applied Science Technology), Master of Technology Management (Aquaculture)), and marine studies (Master of Marine Studies (Fisheries Resource Management)}.
+Courses are delivered via the Internet, however, some courses include print materials (Le. manual, readings, textbooks), CD/video/DVD programs and web conferencing.
 For a comprehensive listing of all programs offered completely or partially online visit www.delts.mun.ca.